Mature Masculine

 Presence has a particular feel.
 When genuine, there's a sense of settling—like sediment in water finding the bottom.
 The mind becomes less noisy.
 The body softens.

 There's often warmth to real presence.
 Not emotional heat, but gentle aliveness in the chest or belly.
-Subtle energy runs through your limbs.
+Subtle energy runs through the limbs.

 Presence brings clarity.
-When you're actually here, you see more accurately.
-You notice details you'd normally miss.
-The world reveals colors and textures you would overlook in distraction.
+When we're actually here, we see more accurately.
+We notice details we'd normally miss.
+The world reveals colors and textures we would overlook in distraction.

 Presence and Time